 In recent years, a number of high school students throughout the state of New Jersey have been skipping their senior proms.
 The reasons often include the high price of clothes and other costly traditions.
-While their friends are out for one final dance before graduation, those with tighter budgets find themselves at home, missing out on the celebration; but Cinderella’s Closet wants to change that.
+While their friends are out for one final dance before graduation, those with tighter budgets are at home, missing out; but Cinderella’s Closet wants to change that.

-A Monmouth County business, Cinderella’s Closet is determined to change that trend and make it possible for all students to attend the most anticipated dance of high school.
+A Monmouth County business, Cinderella’s Closet is making it possible for all students to attend their high school prom.

 On this episode of Life & Living with Joanna Gagis, Cinderella’s Closet of Monmouth County board member, Samantha Baccala, and fashion show co-chair, Maria Polera, share with show host Joanna Gagis how they are making prom dreams come true by making suits, tuxedos and dresses available to students in need.